 The prospects of healthcare reform are up.
 Stocks are down, said Tim Nelson, a healthcare analyst with First American Funds.
 These stocks go up and down with the prospects of healthcare reform.

-Obama dropped into the meeting to hand the executives a letter from an Ohio woman whose insurance premium is set to go up 40 percent, Gibbs said.
+Obama dropped into the meeting to hand the executives a letter from an Ohio woman whose insurance premium is set to go up 40 percent, White House spokesman Robert Gibbs said.

-Those fixes to the Senate bill will be passed separately through a process called reconciliation that allows a simple majority vote in the 100-member Senate rather than the 60 votes needed to clear Republican procedural hurdles.
+Those fixes to the Senate bill will be passed separately by the House and Senate through a process called reconciliation that allows a simple majority vote in the 100-member Senate rather than the 60 votes needed to clear Republican procedural hurdles.

-But reconciliation cannot be used to change a Senate provision that weakened language banning the use of federal funds for abortion.
-Democratic Representative Bart Stupak, an abortion rights opponent who backed the bill in November, said he would vote against it and other Democrats might too if that is not changed.
+But reconciliation cannot be used to change the Senate provision that weakened language banning the use of federal funds for abortion, and as a result Democratic Representative Bart Stupak said he would vote against the bill -- and he said as many as a dozen other Democrats might too.

-Democrats disputed the suggestion Stupak's group could bring down the bill, and said others who voted against it would change their minds this time.
+Democrats disputed the idea that Stupak's group could bring down the bill, and said others who voted against it would change their minds this time.

-Pelosi said the Senate bill, even with changes sought by Obama, was smaller than the original House bill and would win new support from moderates who opposed it before.
+Pelosi said the Senate bill, even with changes sought by Obama, was smaller than the original House bill.
 For some of our members who voted no, it has an appeal, Pelosi said.